Source Mixing and Separation Robust Audio Steganography: Conclusion

 \section{Conclusion}

 We propose audio steganography that is robust against source mixing and separation, where messages are concealed in some sources individually and the messages are recovered after mixing with other sources and separation of the mixture.
-To this end, we propose curriculum learning that enables to train a time domain concealer and decoder to be robust against source mixing and separation.
+To this end, we propose curriculum learning for training a time domain concealer and decoder.
 Experimental results confirm the effectiveness of the proposed method from different perspectives.
-Future work will be directed towards generalizing the models to unseen separation models.
+Future works include generalizing the method to unseen separation models, testing on other domain signals such as a mixture of speeches and environmental sounds, and exploring the ability to evade steganalysis methods.

 \ninept